Composer update without PHP environment checking

 I don’t have anything installed on my host system except vagrant, git and some desktop apps.
 So this is not the reason why I am excited about the new flag.

-In my opinion this is a useful addition because you can now install dependencies in automated systems.
-Test boxes, if you will.
+In my opinion this is a useful addition because you can now install dependencies on simplified test machines.
 Automated systems like travis-ci and scrutinizer-ci use test boxes without any, or with only a few PHP extensions installed on it.
-In order to get composer to install your development dependencies, one needs to run bash commands as before scripts to install pear/pecl packages and maybe even modify php.ini files to load these extensions.
-When for example you have Mockery defined as a dev-dependency for testing and
+In order to get composer to install your dependencies, one needs to run bash commands as before scripts to install pear/pecl packages and maybe even modify php.ini files to load these extensions.
+When for example you have

---ignore-platform-reqs flag to install Mockery anayway.
-Like so, one can inject mocked MongoDB Client objects into classes without the need to load the mongo extension.
-Unless you’re doing acceptance/integration testing with the extension and an actual MongoDB database server installed on the test box, this new flag might be useful to you.
+--ignore-platform-reqs flag to install the MongoDB package anyway, without needing the extension.
+Like so, one can inject mocked MongoDB Client objects into classes and never hit the mongo extension requirement.
+Unless you’re doing acceptance/integration testing with an actual MongoDB database server installed on the test box, this new flag might be useful to you.
 Your

 before_script section will be able to be reduced to: